netlify/labs/features/graph/documentation/api-explorer.md

 To learn more about the `graph` CLI commands, refer to our [Netlify CLI documentation](https://cli.netlify.com/commands/graph/).

+## Bindings for Next.js

+If you are building a Next.js application, you can automatically generate Netlify Graph bindings by running the Netlify Graph commands inside your application folder.

+> **NOTE**: Make sure to run the Netlify Graph commands in the root folder where your Next.js application is located.
+In the current CLI release, running in the root of the repository and not the application will result in an error.

+## Usage

+With generated handlers, you will now have fully-functioning Netlify Functions that can be used to query the relevant information based on query definitions you've created in API Explorer.
+To deploy the functions, commit the changes you've pulled locally to your repository.
+This should automatically start a deploy of your Netlify site, and at the same time - any of the associated functions.

 ## Feedback

 If you have any feedback on the feature, make sure to [fill out our survey](https://ntl.fyi/apiauthsurvey).